 By Nick Davis | Illustrated by Dan Nokes

-Did you know teddy bears perform a secret duty a task that is the most important and most sacred one in the whole world?
-When a child sleeps at night there teddy bear vigilantly watches over them to protect them from the monsters under the bed?
-Join Tristan the teddy bear and his friends the Cuddly Defenders om their all-ages illustrated adventures to stop the Boogeyman and the monsters under the bed from taking over bedtime.
+Did you know teddy bears perform a secret duty?
+A task that is one of the most important and sacred in the whole world?
+When a child sleeps at night their teddy bear vigilantly watches over them to protect them from the monsters under the bed.
+Join Tristan the teddy bear and his friends, the Cuddly Defenders, on their all-ages illustrated adventures to stop the Boogeyman and the monsters under the bed from taking over bedtime.

 Did you know Teddy Bears have been protecting children from Monsters under the bed since 1902?